 Now, since the AR15 market is so vast, it’s important to first determine a shooter’s needs and desires before deciding on anything.
 A bench rest shooter who needs to keep his rifle as low as possible doesn’t want or need a Magpul D60 drum, just as a three-gunner would not appreciate a flush-fitting five-round magazine.
 Both magazines are tremendously effective in their given roles, but ill-suited to others.

 The first installment of this guide will focus on narrowing down one major aspect of a magazine design—capacity.

 Though I already have to stop and add one caveat.

-Certain states, and even counties within of the United States fall under magazine capacity legislation.
+Certain states and even counties within the United States fall under magazine capacity legislation.
 These stem from a now-expired national law colloquially referred to as, ‘The A… Weapons Ban’ or AWB.
 In the AWB, magazines capable of holding more than ten cartridges were limited to law enforcement and military use only.
 Shooters buying used magazines previously owned by police who bought them during the ban will often see ‘LEO’ written on them with a date.
 LEO is an acronym for Law Enforcement Only. – If you’re living in a state without a ban, this stamp is meaningless.

 What about shooters living under such restrictions?

 They should take a look at our simple guide to magazine capacity laws.